 Unlike most such artifacts of the era, however, Poetry survives, indeed has never missed an issue in 90 years.
 (Perhaps just as remarkable, it never left Chicago.)
-Under a succession of editors—Karl Shapiro, John Frederick Nims, and Daryl Hine, George Dillon—who were fine poets themselves, what had been a radical new voice became the organ for what has been called "official verse culture" in the U.S.
+It persevered under a succession of editors—Karl Shapiro, John Frederick Nims, and Daryl Hine, George Dillon—who were fine poets themselves, but perhaps inevitably this once-radical new voice became the organ for what has been called "official verse culture" in the U.S.

-Monroe’s Poetry contrasted interesting with another literary journal of the Renaissance: The Little Review which Margaret Anderson started up in Chicago in 1914, two years after Poetry.
-The Dial also continued to publish during the Renaissance years, but its day had passed.
-Margaret Anderson for example worked for the publisher of The Dial but found it prudish for her tastes—Browne decried Dreiser’s Sister Carrie as immoral, while Anderson thought it was swell—and it was her frustration with its staid ways that inspired her to start her own literary magazine, The Little Review.
+Monroe’s Poetry contrasted interestingly with another literary journal of the Renaissance: The Little Review, which Margaret Anderson started up in Chicago in 1914, two years after Poetry.
+Anderson worked for a time for the The Dial but found it too prudish for her tastes—its publisher decried Dreiser’s Sister Carrie as immoral, while Anderson thought it was swell—and it was her frustration with the Dial's staid ways that inspired her to start her own literary magazine, The Little Review.
 (The Dial, out of step with the times, moved to New York in 1918, where it was home to stellar editors and contributors until 1929.)

 Anderson was the opposite of the prim Monroe; a dangerously “modern” woman and a flamboyant lesbian.
 (Some regard a 1915 article by Anderson to have been the first defense of same-sex love published by an American lesbian.)
 Anderson would later be prosecuted in 1921 under obscenity statutes for publishing James Joyce’s Ulysses—not something that Miss Monroe, a generation older, is likely to have done.

 Poetry was to become famous for offering a platform for new voices in verse, the Little Review for its uncompromising advocacy of the aggressively new.
 But there was a third journal published in Chicago that predated these that had more influence, and did more to persuade a larger nation that Chicago was more to it than high buildings and low morals.
 Friday Literary Review was started in 1905 as a supplement to the tony Chicago Journal, probably the only such supplement published outside New York and certainly the most influential.
-Edited at first by Frank and then by Floyd Dell, The Review was in such demand that it was soon being sold separately, and was the model for literary magazines to this day.
+The review was in such demand that it was soon being sold separately, and was the model for literary magazines to this day.
 (Readers may consider the absence today of anything like the FLR in deciding whether history is progressive.)

 Since those halcyon days, only one literary journal out of Chicago has attracted the attention of cognoscenti nationwide.
 TriQuarterly , founded at Northwestern University in 1964, is widely admired by such august authorities as the New York Times and the Times Literary Supplement of London, and has introduced such talents as Joyce Carol Oates and Amy Hempel.

-While the city produced writers and works, and a bit of a buzz, did not produce readers enough to sustain local publishing, and locals not compete with New York and Boston.
+While the city produced writers and works, and a bit of a buzz, Chicago did not produce readers enough to sustain publishing houses that could compete with those in New York and Boston.
 It has always had respectable houses of middling size committed to general trade but its publishing houses, like most of writers, exist on the margins of the industry.
-One such is the University of Chicago Press which since its founding in 1891 has grown to be the largest university press in the U.S.
+One such was Henry Regnery's eponymous firm; another is the University of Chicago Press which since its founding in 1891 has grown to be the largest university press in the U.S.